kk0spence/TransEA/README.md

-# TensorFlow-TransEA
+# TransEA

-The implementation of TransEA[1] for knowledge representation learning (KRL) and knowledge graph completion.
+The implementation of TransEA [1] for knowledge representation learning (KRL) and knowledge graph completion.

-These codes base on TransE[2] and [[TensorFlow-TransX]] (https://github.com/thunlp/TensorFlow-TransX)
+These codes base on TransE [2] and [[TensorFlow-TransX]](https://github.com/thunlp/TensorFlow-TransX)

 # Data

-Datasets are required in the following format, containing three files:
+Datasets are required in the following format:

-triple2id.txt: training file, the first line is the number of triples for training.
+- triple2id.txt: training file, the first line is the number of triples for training.
 Then the follow lines are all in the format (e1, e2, rel).

-valid2id.txt
+- valid2id.txt: the same format as triple2id.txt

-test2id.txt
+- test2id.txt: the same format as triple2id.txt

-entity2id.txt: all entities and corresponding ids, one per line.
+- entity2id.txt: all entities and corresponding ids, one per line.
 The first line is the number of entities.

-relation2id.txt: all relations and corresponding ids, one per line.
+- relation2id.txt: all relations and corresponding ids, one per line.
 The first line is the number of relations.

-attr2id.txt: all numeric attributes and corresponding ids.
+- attr2id.txt: all numeric attributes and corresponding ids.
 The first line is the number of attribute relation.

-attrm2id.txt: attributive triplets, format (e, a, v), v is normalized by Max-Min method.
+- attrm2id.txt: attributive triplets, the first line is the number of attributive triplets.
+Format (e, a, v), v is normalized by Max-Min method.

 # Compile